-The Best Horror Games
+The Best Horror Games of All Time

-35. Slender: The Arrival
+50. Slender: The Arrival

 Developer: Blue Isle Studios Publisher: Blue Isle Studios Platform(s) PC, PS3, PS4, Xbox 360, Xbox One, Switch, Wii U Single-player/multiplayer: Single-player

 Everyone is sick to the back teeth of Slender Man with Hollywood grinding away just about any fear of him remaining thanks to the disastrous adaptation from 2018.
 Slender is also guilty of inspiring many half-assed imitators, though you don’t tend to imitate something that isn’t fantastic.